rdkcentral/firebolt-apis/requirements/specifications/intents/command-and-control.md

 #### 3.5.3.
 Audio Descritions Intent

 This intent allows a user to turn audio descriptions of content on or off.

-**TODO**: there is no hyphen in closed captions because it was already spec'd w/out one previously.
-Need to check if any platforms implemented it or not.

 ```json